Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Abstract

 \section{Abstract}

-We investigate the ground-state phase diagram of the one-dimensional attractive Fermi-Hubbard model with spin-dependent hoppings and an on-site Rabi coupling by using the density-matrix renormalization group method.
-In particular, we show that even in the limit of one component being immobile the pair superfluidity can be resonantly enhanced in the vicinity of the quantum phase transition to a polarized phase.
+We investigate the ground-state phase diagram of the one-dimensional attractive Fermi-Hubbard model with spin-dependent hoppings and an on-site Rabi coupling using the density matrix renormalization group method.
+In particular, we show that even in the limit of one component being immobile the pair superfluidity can be resonantly enhanced when the Rabi coupling is on the order of the interaction strength just before the system starts to strongly polarize.
 We derive an effective spin-1/2 XXZ model in order to understand the ground-state properties in the strong attraction limit.